tacusci/Tacusci/README.md

 ## Deployment

 To host this on a webserver JRE 1.8 or higher is required.
-To run as a service use a 3rd party tool, or if on Linux 'screen' is also an option'
+To run as a service use a 3rd party tool, or if on Linux 'screen' is also an option

 ## Built With